 How to serve baked sweet potatoes

 You could serve these sweet potatoes as a side dish, but more often than not, we fill them like a jacket potato.
 They are delicious with this vegan red lentil bolognese.
 Or if you prefer a meat filling either beef or turkey bolognese would also go perfectly.
-A classic combination of tuna and sweetcorn filled sweet potatoes, or baked beans is also delicious.
+A classic combination of baked bean filled sweet potatoes is also delicious, or try them with this quick tuna pate.
 Add a big side salad, and you've got an easy healthy lunch or dinner.

 You might also want to cook an extra sweet potato or two to use for mash.
 Simply remove the skins, and add a little butter, salt and pepper and nutmeg.
-Mashed sweet potato makes a perfect topping for this healthy cottage pie.
+It's ideal for this healthy cottage pie with sweet potato mash.

 - Cooking foil